raphlinus/raphlinus.github.io/_posts/2019-12-23-flatten-quadbez.md

         return result;
     }
 ```
-Essentially we're subdividing the interval in "count space" into $n$ equal parts, then evaluating the *inverse function* of the interval at each of those points.
+Essentially we're subdividing the interval in "count space" into $n$ equal parts, then evaluating the *inverse function* of the integral at each of those points.
 This loop could easily be evaluated in parallel, and, as we'll see below, the actual formula for the approximate inverse integral is quite simple.

 ## Numerical techniques